-The main factors that have contributed to the determination of the consideration paid were: (a) presence of store in a key geographic location; (b) space of the store that is very large for a central location (approximately 1,000 square meters); (c) advertising of Natuzzi's "trademark" and "product" in the heart of Milan shopping area.
+The main factors that have contributed to the determination of the consideration paid were: (a) presence of store in a key geographic location; (b) space of the store that is very large for a central location (approximately 1,000 square metres); (c) advertising of Natuzzi's "trademark" and "product" in the heart of Milan shopping area.
+The results of this business acquisition have been included in the consolidated statement of operations from the date of acquisition.

-In 2005 the Company incorporated two new subsidiaries, Natuzzi Sweden AB and Natuzzi Japan KK, which provides sales support for the Group in the respective countries.
+In 2005 the Company incorporated two new subsidiaries, Natuzzi Sweden AB and Natuzzi Japan KK, which provide sales support for the Group in the respective countries.